Treatment of Eating Disorders

 - Increased risk of psychiatric disorders such as depression

 Binge eating disorders may be challenging to spot as most people binge eat in private.
-If you struggle with binge eating disorders, it is crucial to seek treatment of eating disorders.
+If you struggle with a binge eating disorder, it’s crucial to seek treatment.

 Avoidant/restrictive food intake disorder is characterized as failing to meet daily nutritional requirements.
 This typically develops due to a lack of interest in eating or a fear of the consequences of eating due to things like choking.
 People with avoidant/restrictive food intake disorder may also avoid specific sensory characteristics of food like color, smell, or texture.